 Crew's full 2016 NI 51-101 Reserves Disclosure for year ended December 31, 2016 was filed on SEDAR in March, 2017 within our 2016 Annual Information Form (available on this website or filed on SEDAR by the end of March 2018) .

-The following "Northeast British Columbia Montney Resource Evaluation" is subject to a number of cautionary statements, assumptions and risks as set forth therein.
-See "Information Regarding Disclosure on Oil and Gas Reserves, Resources and Operational Information" on the "Detailed Resource Disclosure" Page for additional cautionary language, explanations and discussion, and see "Forward-looking Information and Statements" for a statement of principal assumptions and risks that may apply.
-See also "Definitions of Oil and Gas Resources and Reserves" in this news release.
-The discussion includes reference to TPIIP, DPIIP and ECR as per the Resource Evaluation as at December 31, 2015, prepared in accordance with the current COGE Handbook guidelines.
-Unless otherwise indicated in this news release, all references to ECR and prospective volumes are Best Estimate ECR and Best Estimate prospective volumes, respectively.
+The following discussion in "Northeast British Columbia Montney Resource Evaluation" is subject to a number of cautionary statements, assumptions and risks as set forth therein.
+See "Information Regarding Disclosure on Oil and Gas Reserves, Resources and Operational Information" at the end of this statement for additional cautionary language, explanations and discussion, and see "Forward-looking Information and Statements" for a statement of principal assumptions and risks that may apply.
+See also "Definitions of Oil and Gas Resources and Reserves".
+This discussion includes reference to TPIIP, DPIIP and ECR as per the Resource Evaluation as at December 31, 2016, prepared in accordance with the NI 51-101 and current COGE Handbook guidelines.
+Unless otherwise indicated, all references to ECR and prospective volumes are Best Estimate ECR and Best Estimate prospective volumes, respectively.
 All information referenced in the Resource Evaluation is prior to the pending disposition of Crew’s Goose area, expected to close in the second quarter of 2017.